-Prior to the first of July 1992 building regulation upgrades, properties or alterations were constructed in accordance with an approved 'Permit' from council.
+Prior to the July 31st 1992 building regulation upgrades, properties or alterations were constructed in accordance with an approved 'Permit' from council.
 This approval provided an acceptance that the work to be carried out was suitably durable and sound by design, as scrutinised by the relevant council officials.

 If the review indicates issues with the design or completions affecting its 'Safe & Sanitary' capabilities, it will not achieve the 'certification' required.
 Remedial work will need to be rechecked to satisfy the inspector and the Safe & Sanitary' boundaries.